Reveal-Energy-Services/orchid-python-api/README-dev.md

       [configure the Orchid Python API to find the Orchid installation](#configure-the-orchid-python-api)
     - You **must**
       [configure the Orchid Python API to find the Orchid training data](#configure-the-orchid-training-data)
-- If you are testing a `pipenv` virtual environment
+- If you are testing a `pipenv` virtual environment or a `conda` environment,
     - Navigate to the directory associated with the virtual environment
     - If necessary, activate the virtual environment.
     - Run `copy_orchid_examples.exe`.